tommaso-borgato/wildfly-clustering-reproducers/INVALIDATION_DB/README.md

 Demonstrates how to run a 4 nodes WildFly cluster using an invalidation cache for webapps backed by a relational Database.

+Relational Database is PostgreSQL and is started as Docker container.

+> NOTE: Profiles `distributable-web-1` and `distributable-web-2` were added to test [EAP7-1072](https://issues.jboss.org/browse/EAP7-1072)

-> NOTE: You need to use WildFly built from `https://github.com/pferraro/wildfly/` branch `refs/heads/web`
+> NOTE: If you want to use profiles `distributable-web-1` and `distributable-web-2` (before [EAP7-1072](https://issues.jboss.org/browse/EAP7-1072) is merged), you need to use WildFly built from `https://github.com/pferraro/wildfly/` branch `refs/heads/web`

 - install [Docker](https://docs.docker.com/install/linux/docker-ce/fedora/)
-- install `gnome-terminal`:
+- install `gnome-terminal` (used to see log from different nodes in different terminal windows):
   ```
   sudo yum install gnome-terminal
   ```